beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/getting-started/getting-started-with-rmlui.md

 When using Context:OpenDataModel in Lua you must assign the return value to a variable, not doing so will cause the engine to crash when the model is reference in RML.

 Input elements of type submit & button behave differently to HTML and more like Button elements in that their text is not set by the value attribute.
-[This may get fixed if this PR is merged](https://github.com/mikke89/RmlUi/pull/798)
+(This is likely to be corrected in a future version)

 The alpha/transparency value of an RGBA colour is different to CSS (0-1) and instead uses 0-255.
 The css opacity does still use 0-1.